derivia/study-notes/notes/WEB.md

 ### Standardization

-Learn why web standards are important and how new specifications are standardised.

 * [ ] [Wikipedia - Web Standards](https://en.wikipedia.org/wiki/Web_standards)
 * [ ] [What Are Web Standards?](https://www.elcom.com.au/resources/blog/web-standards)
 * [ ] [A Comprehensive Explanation of Web Standards](https://robertnyman.com/2007/05/21/what-are-web-standards-a-comprehensive-explanation-of-what-is-comprised-in-the-term/)

 #### W3C

-Learn what W3C are doing and how they are moving the web forward.

 * [ ] [W3C - About](https://www.w3.org/standards/about.html)
 * [ ] [W3C - Standards](https://www.w3.org/standards/)